-Branching out of Videomaker Inc., in 2008, Matt founded OMPT because of his genuine passion to make a difference in the developing world by bringing change through video.
-Since then, Matt has been able to harness his over two decades of expertise in the video consumer electronics industry to grow OMPT from an idea to a thriving nonprofit organization.
+Branching out of Videomaker Inc. in 2008, Matt founded OMPT because of his genuine passion to make a difference in the developing world by bringing change through video.
+Since then, Matt has been able to harness over two decades of expertise in the video consumer electronics industry to grow OMPT from an idea to a thriving nonprofit organization.

 Through the development of his own patent for a consumer electronics device as well as his travels to research and development labs in Japan, he is experienced in the details of electronics equipment development.
 Matt's inside knowledge about consumer electronics gear, his tracking of up and coming technologies and his seasoned relationships with many top decision makers from major consumer electronics manufacturing firms contribute to his ability to fulfill the mission of OMPT.
 His professional contacts will vouch for his honesty and integrity as he is a well-respected colleague in both the publishing and consumer electronics industry.

 With a background in peace and conflict studies, Kristin Henderson has worked as a Program Manager for OMPT for over two years and assists with program development and implementation.
 She works with our project partners to develop and design custom programs in new locations, facilitate Video Education Workshops and support organizations using OMPT’s training and technology.

 Kristin graduated from Chico State University with a Master’s Degree in International Relations, and her final thesis focused on the rehabilitation of child soldiers in West Africa.
 She has worked in Washington, D.C. in the sectors of child soldier rehabilitation and refugee resettlement, and currently contributes to the Peace Science Digest, an initiative of the War Prevention Initiative.